Module 5 has 11 months of requirements which will help you to select a specialty and acquire the credentials needed to apply for residency.

 If a student fails one or both components of the exam, he/she will need to take the test again.
-Students who take the exam the year before graduation and who fail will be re-tested in early March of the following year.
-Students who take the exam in the same calendar year as graduation will be scheduled for the exam in early March allowing time for re-enrollment if a passing score is not achieved.
+Students who take the exam the year before graduation and who fail will be re-tested in January/February of the following year.
+Students who take the exam in the same calendar year as graduation will be scheduled for the exam early allowing time for re-enrollment if a passing score is not achieved.
 Students should leave time in their schedules for special remedial work if the exam is not passed on the second attempt.
 An individualized plan based on deficiencies will be developed and graduation will be contingent upon performance during remedial assignments.

 Like Step 2 CS, CSI lasts a full day, during which you will see 12 SPs, one-on-one, in a clinic setting.
 You will be required to interview and examine SPs, and write a patient note after each encounter.
 The exam will be offered on the following dates from 8:30am – 4:00pm:

 Detailed information will be provided via email prior to your scheduled exam